-On the Arizona Secretary of State’s website, you can search for an Arizona business registration to find information about any corporation or business registered in Arizona.
+We explain how to look up an Arizona business name on the Arizona Secretary of State’s website.
+You can search for an Arizona business registration to find information about any corporation or business registered in Arizona.
 It’s completely free and is the first step to forming an LLC.

 Arizona: Looking for an LLC Name